fracek/gdex/README.md

-# GDEX: An elixir client for GDAX
+# GDEX: GDAX Rest and Websocket Client for Elixir

 ## Getting Started